-- 6.1 Unless his or her appointment is terminated in accordance with paragraph 8 of the Instrument, the Executive Governor shall remain a Governor for as long as he or she holds their primary office. - 6.2 A Governor's term of office shall normally be four years and must be set with consideration of the risk that a number of Governors might leave the Corporation at the same time. - 6.3 The Search and Governance Committee shall monitor Governors' terms of office to ensure that appropriate arrangements are in place for maintaining continuity in the appropriate categories of membership.
+- 6.1 Unless his or her appointment is terminated in accordance with paragraph 8 of the Instrument, the Executive Governor shall remain a Governor for as long as he or she holds their primary office. - 6.2 An Independent Governor's term of office shall normally be four years and must be set with consideration of the risk that a number of Governors might leave the Corporation at the same time.
+Staff Governors term of office is 4 years and Student Governors term of office is 1 year or 2 years if re-elected. - 6.3 The Search and Governance Committee shall monitor Governors' terms of office to ensure that appropriate arrangements are in place for maintaining continuity in the appropriate categories of membership.
 The Clerk will maintain a register of Governors' terms of office which will periodically be made known to the Corporation so that any views of the membership as a whole may be taken into account in respect of succession planning. - 6.4 Unless they have become ineligible to be a Governor, Independent Governors and Co-opted Committee members may be considered for reappointment at the end of their term of office, subject to satisfactory attendance, contribution and conduct.
 Renewal shall not be automatic and individuals must be recommended for reappointment by the Search and Governance Committee.
 Governors will not be considered for re-appointment if, without agreed cause, their attendance at full meetings of the Corporation during the final six months of their current term of office is less than 50%.
 It should be regarded as exceptional for any individual to serve more than two consecutive terms of office, unless subsequently undertaking a new and more senior role, for example as Chair of a Committee, or as Chair or Vice-Chair of the Corporation.
 Prior to recommending the reappointment of any individual, the Search and Governance Committee will consider any other available candidates and select the most suitable.
 In view of the recommendations of the Nolan Committee and the College's values, the Search and Governance Committee will take particular care to ensure that any decision to reappoint is justified.